The-Academic-Observatory/observatory-platform/docs/api/ObservatoryApi.md

 </tbody>
 </table></div>

-## **put_dataset_storage**
+## **put_dataset_type**
-> DatasetStorage put_dataset_storage(body)
+> DatasetType put_dataset_type(body)

-create or update a DatasetStorage
+create or update a DatasetType

-Create a DatasetStorage by passing a DatasetStorage object, without an id.
-Update an existing DatasetStorage by passing a DatasetStorage object with an id.
+Create a DatasetType by passing a DatasetType object, without an id.
+Update an existing DatasetType by passing a DatasetType object with an id.

 ### Example